NASCAR returns to Chicagoland after frantic finish last year

 Busch’s victory after qualifying 16th last year continued a familiar pattern.
 Chicagoland has the highest average start for race winners among active Cup Series tracks at 14.94, easily clearing New Hampshire in second with a 12.23 average start, according to Racing Insights.

-“Sometimes the cars that don’t qualify very well have better race setups,” Joey Logano said.
+“Sometimes the cars that don’t qualify very well have better race setups,” said Joey Logano, who qualified 19th.
 “They have something that’s going to make the tires last longer, and that could be the reason why you see that, is this track wears tires out a lot.”

 Logano’s lead in the series standings was trimmed to one over Busch after the Penske driver finished 23rd last weekend in California.
 Truex won on the hilly road course at Sonoma, and Joe Gibbs Racing teammate Busch was the runner-up.